aws-samples/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

 To create a manual approval step in our deployment pipelines, we use a [GitHub environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments).
 Complete the following steps:
 1. Go to your repository **Settings** > **Environments**
 2. Create environment named `production`
-3. Add required reviewers for deployment approval.
+3. Add required reviewers for deployment approval (only available on public repo if using the free version).
 These are the people who can approve model deployment to production environment
    ![](./images/reviewer.png)

 ## Template Deployment